minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 @stratmann-2017 p.14 (can be found in the section below)

 == Causal Effect of Campaign Contributions on Representatives' Voting Decisions.

+// One of the most vexing problems in the literature on campaign financing is establishing causality in the case of a positive correlation between contributions and roll call votes.
+Two rival causal explanations challenge the money-in-exchange-for-votes proposition.
+First, donors generally give to members and parties already disposed to favor their policy positions (Burris 2001).
+Second, there is the possibility that contributions primarily serve as rewards for past roll call votes rather than stimuli for future voting (Peoples 2010; Stratmann 1991).
+In the first scenario, the relationship between money and votes is spurious, with the legislator’s ideology as the confounding variable.
+In the second scenario, there is reverse causality. @selling2023

 Even if we have correlation between campaign contributions and the votes in the contributers interest, it is still important to determine from which side the causation runs.
 Do incumbents cater to wishes of special interest groups,